How much is liability-only car insurance?

 Additionally, a liability-only policy will not pay to repair or replace your vehicle if it is damaged in an accident or other incident.
 So while liability-only is cheaper, it offers far less financial protection.

-Cheapest liability-only car insurance by state
+Best cheap liability-only car insurance companies

 Each state has its own set of unique risks such as severe weather, crime rates, urban density and local laws which can result in dramatically different insurance rates.
 For example, Florida, the most expensive state for liability-only coverage, faces severe weather and hurricanes, pushing up the cost of coverage for Florida’s residents.